 David is also the author of the international bestseller, FascIa: What it is and Why it Matters (Handspring Publishing 2017).
 He lectures and teaches about fascia worldwide.

-She has a Master Degree in Exercise Physiology from University of Pittsburgh.
-Additionally, Ms Walczak has received comprehensive training in Yoga Science from Himalayan Institute that covered: asanas, psychology, philosophy, anatomy, life style, nutrition, and meditation.
-Within the last 2 years she completed special training in Advance Sadhana at the Himalayan Institute which qualifies her to offer yoga therapy to patients.
+Alicja Walczak has a master's degree in Exercise Physiology from University of Pittsburgh.
+Additionally, Ms. Walczak has received comprehensive training in Yoga Science from Himalayan Institute that covered: asanas, psychology, philosophy, anatomy, lifestyle, nutrition, and meditation.
+She has also completed special training in Advance Sadhana at the Himalayan Institute which qualifies her to offer yoga therapy to patients.